AlfredoCubitos/Scan2Folder/Readme.md

 >*Note: in this version only the first scanner is used*

-Then you can select a scan mode.
-The color mode is pre selected.
+### Usage

+1. Ensure that your scanner is reachable
+2. Start the app
+3. Select a *ScanMode*
-Next you have to enter a path to a folder where to store all the images.
+4. Select a path where you want to store your images
-The next input is needed to give the image a prefix name.
+5. Enter an image prefix name.
 All the scanned images will enumerated automatically.
-After selecting a resolution you can start the service.

-The service first looks up if a scanner is reachable.
-You can start the service first and then switch on the scanner device.
+6. Choose a scan resolution
+7. Press the *Start Service* button

 If the scanner is reachable the LED turns on green and you can use the scan-to-folder button on your device.

 ### Image enhancement